Conor-Collins/Poolside/README.md

 - **Stack Interaction**: Standard rules for stack interaction are followed.

 ## Banned Cards
-An evolving ban list is maintained, starting with the Power Nine.
-The list will be updated based on playtesting feedback.
+An evolving ban list is maintained, The list will be updated based on playtesting feedback.
+The Power Nine
+Drannith Magistrate (completely shuts down the format's core mechanic)

 ## Custom Mechanics and Zones
 - **"Pool"**: Is a zone where three cards are maintained as long as a player is in the game.